jqluong/academic-kickstart/content/home/teaching.md

 weight: 60

 title: Teaching
-subtitle: If you're a current student: class material is available on the class site.
-If you're a previous student/someone else: class material is avaialble on request.
+subtitle: If you're a current student: course content is on the site.
+If you're a previous student or someone else: additional course content is availale on request.

 content:
   # Filter on criteria